Free Mobile: Volte and Vowifi

 Free mobile is the only mobile phone operator to allow Vowifi calls from over the world, without any restriction, with no fees as if the call is located in France.
 Mostly, competitors (SFR, Orange or Bouygues Telecom) blocks Vowifi connections from outside of France.

 Outgoing calls from Roaming, to 08 destinations

-Free mobile, in opposite of Orange, SFR and Bouygues Telecom, bills at each minute of outgoing call from worldwide (including European Union) to french 08 numbers destined to specific services, even if those nombers doesnt bills the incoming call, Free bills them, exclusively outside of Metropolitan France.
-Eg in France, calls to a 0800 up to 0809 are toll-free, but not 0810 to 0899, are toll.
-In roaming abroad, Free bills all of them at per minute, though competitors doesn't.
+Free mobile, in opposite of Orange, SFR and Bouygues Telecom, bills at each minute of outgoing call from worldwide (including European Union) to French 08 numbers destined to specific services, even if those numbers do not bill the incoming call, Free Mobile bills them, exclusively outside of Metropolitan France.
+E.g. in France, calls to a 0800 up to 0809 are toll-free, but not 0810 to 0899, which are toll.
+In roaming abroad, Free Mobile bills all of them at per minute, though competitors do not.